tronprotocol/documentation/TRX/Common-Patterns.md

 1. Use the `/wallet/createtransaction` RPC Call to create a transaction and get the transaction data.
 2. Sign the transaction data using `/wallet/gettransactionsign` with a `Private Key`.
-3. Or manually sign the transaction data following this [Guide](https://github.com/tronprotocol/Documentation/blob/master/TRX/Tron-overview.md#103-signature).
+3. Or manually sign the transaction data (**Only works with gRPC**) following this [Guide](https://github.com/tronprotocol/Documentation/blob/master/TRX/Tron-overview.md#103-signature).
 4. Broadcast the signed transaction and transaction data onto the network using `/wallet/broadcasttransaction`.

 #### - Use an RPC call